Master hexagonal architecture in Rust

 let router = axum::Router::new()4

-.route("/authors", post(create_author)) .layer(trace_layer) .with_state(app_state); let listener = net::TcpListener::bind(format!("0.0.0.0:{}", &config.server_port)) .await .with_context(|| format!("failed to listen on {}", &config.server_port))?; tracing::debug!("listening on {}", listener.local_addr().unwrap()); axum::serve(listener, router) .await .context("received error from running server")?; Ok(()) }
+.route("/authors", post(create_author)) .layer(trace_layer) .with_state(app_state); let listener = net::TcpListener::bind(format!("0.0.0.0:{}", &config.server_port)) .await .with_context(|| format!("failed to listen on {}", &config.server_port))?; tracing::debug!("listening on {}", listener.local_addr().unwrap()); axum::serve(listener, router) .await .context("received error from running server")?; Ok(())}

 This code loads the application config from the environment, configures some tracing middleware, creates an Sqlite connection pool, and injects it into an axum HTTP router.
 We have one route: POST /authors, for creating blog post authors.
-Finally, it binds a Tokio TcpListener to the application port and fires up the server.
+Finally, it binds Tokio TcpListener to the application port and fires up the server.

 We're concerned about architecture, so I've omitted details like a panic recovery layer, the finer points of tracing, graceful shutdown, and most of the routes a full app would have.

-Even so, this is a fat main function.
+Even so, this is fat main function.
 If you're tempted to say that it could be improved by moving the application setup logic to a dedicated setup module, you're not wrong – but your priorities are.
 There is much greater evil here.

 Firstly, why is main configuring HTTP middleware 1?
-In fact, it looks like main needs an intimate understanding of the whole axum crate just to get the server running 4! axum isn't even part of our codebase – it's a third-party dependency that has escaped containment.
+In fact, it looks like main needs an intimate understanding of the whole axum crate just to get the server running 4! axum isn't even part of our application – it's a third-party dependency that has escaped containment.

 You'd have the same problem if this code lived in a setup module.
 It's not the location of the setup, but the failure to encapsulate and abstract dependencies that makes this code hard to maintain.